anish2197/Voting-dApp/README.md

 Ganache is a local in-memory blockchain.
 It helps us simulate an Ethereum blockchain with 10 accounts which are preloaded 100 fake ether each.

-You can download Truffle Framework from the following link [https://truffleframework.com/ganache]
+You can download Truffle Framework by clicking [here](https://truffleframework.com/ganache)

 <br>